Dayxxx Well Project – Senegal

 The primary issue within Dayxxx is the lack of protected, improved water available spaces in which one can farm.
 Throughout the Senegalese gardening season, there is alternatingly either not enough water to consistently garden, or there is not sufficient protection against roaming livestock.

-During the busy rainy and cool seasons, women and children wake up before daybreak to walk to the fields to spend the entire day, to ensure animals do not destroy their produce.
-This a large time commitment to protect their fields, day after day, coupled with the low availability of spaces with a water source often leads to lower productivity and subpar levels of nutrition within Dayxxx.
+During the busy rainy and cool seasons, women and children wake up before daybreak to walk to the fields to spend the entire day, ensuring animals do not destroy their produce.
+This is a large time commitment to protect their fields, day after day, coupled with the low availability of spaces with a water source often leads to lower productivity and subpar levels of nutrition within Dayxxx.
 The Women’s Group of Dayxxx is one of the most motivated groups in the village, yet they lack any space to collectively garden.
 Empowering this group is a strong step towards ameliorating this situation.

 This project is to build a well to provide water for the women’s garden.
 It will work in tandem with a second project with outside funding that will cover the purchase of fencing materials.